ChrisBeeley/notebook/content/docs/datascience/open-source.md

 This licence shows all the typical features of an open source licence very clearly- it gives permission to others to use, copy, and modify the source, it ensures that the copyright and permission notice is displayed in any modified software, and it includes a notice indicating that the software is provided without warranty of any kind.

-### Apache 2.0
+#### Apache 2.0

-The apache licence is quite a similar permissive licence.
+The Apache licence is quite a similar permissive licence.
 It is quite a lot longer than the MIT licence, in the main because it spells out more legal terms which are left implicit in the MIT licence.
-The main important difference is that it places more obligations on individuals ditributing the code or modified versions to include materials from the original codebase.
+The main important difference is that it places more obligations on individuals distributing the code or modified versions to include materials from the original codebase.
 Specifically, it states:

 >1.
 You must give any other recipients of the Work or Derivative Works a copy of this License; and